Factors, Factor Market Equilibrium, Factor Unemployment (15 minute read)

 Factor Market Equilibrium in the UNI-CGE Model

 How does a CGE model ensure factor market equilibrium?
 Following a model shock, wages and rents change, sending price signals to producers and factors.
-Activities may change their demands for factors and factors will move toward the highest-paying activities.
-These factor price and quantity adjustments will continue until a full employment equilibrium is reestablished.
+Activities may change their demands for factors and the wage or rent they are willing to pay.
+Factors will then move toward the highest-paying activities.
+These factor price and quantity adjustments will continue until wages and rents equalize across activities and a full employment equilibrium is reestablished.

 As an example, what if a positive demand shock for computers motivates producers to increase their computer output, which increases their need for engineers?
 The computer industry must compete for the fixed national supply of engineers.
 It will raise wages to attract engineers from other industries, such as aerospace.
 As engineers move into computer jobs, the aerospace industry will also have to increase their wages in order to hold onto its workers.
 Engineers will continue to move to computer companies until wages in both industries are equal and total demand for engineers is equal to the supply.